lasp-lang/partisan/doc_extras/installation.md

 It is a **pre-compile** (not post-compile) hook on purpose.
-When Partisan and another Partisan-using dep (e.g. plum_db) are both direct deps of a top-level project (e.g. bondy), rebar3 may start the second dep's compile before Partisan's post-compile hook can fire — and the second dep then fails with `behaviour partisan_gen_supervisor undefined`.
+When Partisan and another Partisan-using dep (e.g. plum_db) are both direct deps of the same top-level project, rebar3 may start the second dep's compile before Partisan's post-compile hook can fire — and the second dep then fails with `behaviour partisan_gen_supervisor undefined`.
 Generating the sources in a pre-compile hook avoids that